adrianjanocko/EpicChatFREE/README.md

-# 🛡️ EpicChat
+# 🛡️ EpicChat [1.7.10 - 1.18.2]
 > A chat formatting plugin that has many features, basically everything you need.

 --- Badges ---

 EpicChat is Chat formatting plugin that has everything you need.
+It's compatible from 1.7.10 to the newest Minecraft version.
 If you found a bug or you have an idea, please, post it here on the GitHub in the Issues section. (https://github.com/AdoNikeOFFICE/EpicChat/issues)

 <img src="https://bstats.org/signatures/bukkit/EpicChatPlugin.svg" alt="EpicChat Analytics" target="_blank"></img>

-## Config file
-<a href="https://github.com/AdoNikeOFFICE/EpicChat/blob/main/src/main/resources/settings.yml">Click here!</a>

 ## License
 ```